VannAtApollo/se-demo-template/README.md

  * _local-test-unmanaged.yaml_ - a config file for Docker Compose to run an unmanaged Federation demo
  * _local-test.yaml_ - a config file for Docker Compose to run an managed Federation demo
  * _Makefile_ - a collection of command shortcuts

+## Make it your own

+Change the schemas for each of the subgraphs and update the data in the `database.json` files.
+In each `server.js` make sure you have the right resolvers for the queries and/or mutations on your graph.